Littledinobigegg/JEP/README.md

     Clock reset procedure is now like vanilla GS, requiring just Down + B.
     Tilesets now handle up to 255 titles (from 192), allowing for slightly nicer maps.
     Can now have up to 17 object events.
+    Gen 6 Experience System!
+    Poke Balls now all have unique palettes.
+    The high friendship evolution threshold is now 170, making Friend Balls sufficient for instant evolution and hatching from Eggs takes minimal effort.
+    Items previously only obtainable via the Time Capsule are now distributed to specific Pokemon (5%: Polkadot Bow Snubbull, TwistedSpoon Kadabra, Metal Powder Ditto/Mimmeo, Light Ball Pikachu; 50%: Lucky Punch Chansey)
+    During the intro, when knowing the PokeGear instructions, you now immediately skip some of the text relating to it, making starting the game slightly less agonising.

 Map Changes

+Numerous new maps are available, featuring new locations, the iconic Sevii Islands, and the Nihon region!

-In general, there have been many wild encounter tweaks.
+Additionally, there have been many wild encounter tweaks.
 View this document for details. (will link when hack is in a playable state)

-    Johto wild encounters have been changed to be more weighted towards Johto Pokemon; eg. Murkrow is available about Ecruteak at night, Misdreavus largely replaces Gastly, etc.
+    Johto wild encounters have been changed to be more weighted towards Johto Pokemon; eg. Murkrow is available about Ecruteak at night, Misdreavus largely replaces Gastly, etc. Levels have been adjusted.
     Kanto wild encounters have generally higher levels to aid in improving the level curve.
     Rock Smash now has variable and larger wild data, featuring rare, location-based Pokemon (eg. Corsola on the shore), and level adjustments to make them more appropriate.
     Viridian Forest has been restored.